apache/mahout/website/programming_guide/tutorials/classify-a-doc-from-the-shell.md

 ---
-layout: mahoutdoc
+layout: page
 title: Text Classification Example
 theme:
     name: mahout2
 ---

-#Building a text classifier in Mahout's Spark Shell
+# Building a text classifier in Mahout's Spark Shell

 This tutorial will take you through the steps used to train a Multinomial Naive Bayes model and create a text classifier based on that model using the ```mahout spark-shell```.